«I want to provoke an exchange and discussion instead of shocking people. To let people understand rather than shocking them with boldness»

 Brazil, Covid crisis.
-A shortage of health and safety strategies and public regulations led the country from a +2.3% steady value of its gross domestic product (GDP) in February to a -6.5% contract in July.
 While some businesses have endured this period, a Statista survey carried in March 2020 points out that seven out of ten textile and apparel companies surveyed in Brazil confessed that they were not equipped for situations like the COVID-19 pandemic.
 Ten percent of firms were speculating on the valuation of national products and gains in local markets, as well as on investments, on mechanization of production and technologies that could facilitate remote work. «For four months I just stopped working» remembers Brazilian fashion and accessories designer Victor Hugo Mattos of the eponymous label. «The Brazilian Carnival period supplied me with food and a roof over my head while I could not work.
 I did not receive any commercial requests or commissions from clients».

 Degree in Theatre at Casa das Artes de Laranjeiras (CAL) in Rio de Janeiro.